Jacob-Walton/buses-info/README.md

 ## License

-This project is licensed under the MIT licence.
-For more information, see the [LICENCE](LICENCE) file.
+This project is licensed under the License for Buses-Info.
+For more details, see the [LICENCE](LICENCE) file.

 ## Contact